kineticadb/charts/docs/GettingStarted/installation_cpu.md

-# :material-cpu-64-bit: Installation - CPU Only
+# :simple-intel: :simple-amd: :simple-arm: Installation - CPU Only

 For managed Kubernetes solutions (AKS, EKS, GKE) or on-prem (kubeadm) Kubernetes variants, follow this generic guide to install the Kinetica Operators, Database and Workbench.